About

 Cynthia Phillips

-Vaughan Public Library
+Vaughan Public Libraries

 Cynthia Phillips is the Children's Advocate Librarian at Vaughan Public Libraries.
 As part of this role, she and her team of Youth Services Librarians and Information staff collaborate to develop and deliver content-rich programming that is grounded in our library's mandate and strategic vision, for students and staff in local schools.